 - Preheat your oven to 400 F. Grease a baking dish with cooking spray.

 - Whisk 7 eggs in a large bowl with milk of your choice and set aside.
 Add in salt and pepper and don't be afraid with these seasonings.
 Eggs are a blank slate.

 - Gather your leftover vegetables.
 Harder vegetables, like potatoes, broccoli and green beans, should be cooked before you add them to the frittata.
 Saute them in a pan with some oil and a pinch of salt until they're mostly cooked through – 10-20 minutes depending on the size and type of veggie.

 - For softer vegetables, like greens, zucchini, peppers and peas, you can leave them raw when you add them to the frittata OR you can give them a quick steam in the microwave.
 You can place these veggies in a microwave-safe bowl and partially cover them (I use a food container lid) and microwave for a minute.

-- Mix it all together: pour the whisked egg into a baking dish.
-Stir in cooked/prepped vegetables, salt and pepper to taste and cheese if using.
-Bake uncovered for 35-40 minutes, until the top of the frittata is a deep golden color and it's firm to the touch.
+- Pour the whisked egg into a baking dish.
+Stir in cooked/prepped vegetables, salt and pepper to taste.
+Add the cheese, if using.
+Bake uncovered for 35-40 minutes, or until the top of the frittata is a deep golden color and it's firm to the touch.